BuddhaBob/erasmus-sds/README.md

   - If you have Visual Studio 2019 installed in your computer, you can simply open the "SDSErasmusPlatform.sln" file, and then run the "LearningAgreementServer project through Visual Studio.
   - You can also use a terminal/command line to run the project!
 In order to do this, you need only to move to the directory of the project (SDSErasmusPlatform/LearningAgreementServer/) and execute the command "dotnet run".
 If everything went according to plan, the server will then be up and running, and you can access it using the url "https://localhost:5000/" or "https://localhost:5001/".

-Then, you can begin the creation of you learning agreement using our intuitive form.
+Then, you can begin the creation of your learning agreement using our intuitive form.
 Good luck in your studies!!!

 ## Work done so far